Craftsman/Liftmaster/Chamberlain 41A2817 main gear

 thingiverse

 Does the interior of your garage door opener resemble the first photo?
-These garage door opener gears often strip at the most inconvenient times when you can't go out and buy a replacement (weekends, holidays, etc.).
-The worm gear on the motor shaft typically is not the problem.
-Usually all you need is the pinion gear.
-There are several similar designs that have been posted, and there is nothing at all wrong with them.
+These garage door opener gears often strip at the most inconvenient times, making it impossible to get a replacement when you need it (weekends, holidays, etc.).
+The worm gear on the motor shaft is usually not the problem.
+You'll likely only need the pinion gear to fix the issue.
+There are several similar designs that have been posted, and they work just fine.
 I simply preferred to create my own from scratch with a few modifications to suit my tastes.
-These will fit many door openers including the home versions of Craftsman, LiftMaster, Chamberlain and others.
-Basically any opener that uses a 41A2817 replacement gear kit or 41C4220A rebuild kit.
-All three versions have super strong teeth (see print settings section) and improved supports at the roll pin areas so that they should never shear. **Specs-** Outside diameter- 69.85mm (2.75") Number of teeth- 32 Pressure angle- 20 degrees Tooth angle- 7 degrees from axis Face width- 13mm Bore diameter- 13mm Roll pin slot width- 5mm Top and bottom hub height- 7.5mm Material- I used PETG, but nylon would be great if you can print with it.
-Design1- (gear) A basic gear with raised hubs.
-Both hubs are heavily reinforced where the torque from the roll pins will be applied.
+These custom gears will fit many door openers, including home versions of Craftsman, LiftMaster, Chamberlain, and others.
+Any opener using a 41A2817 replacement gear kit or 41C4220A rebuild kit should work well.
+All three versions have super strong teeth (see print settings section) and improved supports at the roll pin areas to prevent them from shearing. **Specs-** Outside diameter: 69.85mm (2.75") Number of teeth: 32 Pressure angle: 20 degrees Tooth angle: 7 degrees from axis Face width: 13mm Bore diameter: 13mm Roll pin slot width: 5mm Top and bottom hub height: 7.5mm Material: I used PETG, but nylon would be great if you can print with it.
+Design1- (gear) A basic gear with raised hubs that are heavily reinforced where the torque from the roll pins will be applied.
 The hubs are also filleted for stress relief.
 Design2- (gearA) A similar design to #1 except that recesses and holes were added to save material.
-Design 3- (gearB) Similar to #1 except that it has the holes to save material.
+Design 3- (gearB) Similar to #1, but with holes to save material.
 There is a side benefit to the holes (see Print Settings section).
-This is the one I ended up installing and it fit perfectly.
-I printed it slowly for maximum precision.
-Any of these will take several hours to print.
-You will want to print them as close to solid as possible. **Slight update 12/28/19-** After a few weeks of usage I decided to check the gears to see how they are holding up.
+This design worked well for me and fit perfectly after I printed it slowly for maximum precision.
+Any of these gears will take several hours to print.
+You'll want to print them as close to solid as possible. **Slight update 12/28/19-** After a few weeks of usage, I decided to check the gears to see how they are holding up.
 So far so good, and this particular opener gets used a lot.
 There is a very slight burnishing where the gear and worm teeth are contacting, but otherwise nothing of note.
-I added some disk brake wheel bearing grease to the lubricant already present for good measure and will check it again in a month or so.
-I ordered and received a 41A2817 gear kit as a backup, but it looks like it may remain in my tool box as a "spare" for a long time to come. **Further update 3/8/20-** I checked the gear again this morning.
-After more than four months of service the gear still only has a slight burnishing where the worm and gear teeth contact, and no noticeable wear otherwise.
-So it appears that it may be a good runner for years to come. :-) **And yet another update 10/12/20-** Still working perfectly.
-Used daily with no signs of unusual wear or other problems. :-) **I hope this helps you.
-Thanks for looking.**
+I added some disk brake wheel bearing grease to the lubricant already present for good measure and will check it again in a month or so. **Further update 3/8/20-** I checked the gear again this morning.
+After more than four months of service, the gear still only has a slight burnishing where the worm and gear teeth contact, and no noticeable wear otherwise.
+So it appears that it may be a good runner for years to come. **And yet another update 10/12/20-** Still working perfectly.
+Used daily with no signs of unusual wear or other problems.
+I hope this helps you.
+Thanks for looking.

 Download Model from thingiverse